apache/fury/docs/protocols/xlang_object_graph_spec.md

 ### Fast deserialization for static languages without runtime codegen support

 For type evolution, the serializer will encode the type meta into the serialized data.
-The deserializer will compare this meta with class meta in current process, and use the diff to determine how to deserialize the data.
+The deserializer will compare this meta with class meta in the current process, and use the diff to determine how to deserialize the data.

 For java/javascript/python, we can use the diff to generate serializer code at runtime and load it as class/function for deserialization.
 In this way, the type evolution will be as fast as type consist mode.

 For C++/Rust, we can't generate the serializer code at runtime.
-So we need to generate the code at compile-time using meta programing.
+So we need to generate the code at compile-time using meta programming.
 But at that time, we don't know the type schema in other processes, so we can't generate the serializer code for such inconsistent types.
-We may need to generate the code which has a loop and compare field name one by one to decide whether deserialize and assign the field or skip the field value.
+We may need to generate the code which has a loop and compare field name one by one to decide whether to deserialize and assign the field or skip the field value.

 One fast way is that we can optimize the string comparison into `jump` instructions:

-- Assume current type has `n` fields, peer type has `n1` fields.
+- Assume the current type has `n` fields, and the peer type has `n1` fields.
-- Generate an auto growing `field id` from `0` for every sorted field in current type at the compile time.
+- Generate an auto growing `field id` from `0` for every sorted field in the current type at the compile time.
 - Compare the received type meta with current type, generate same id if the field name is same, otherwise generate an auto growing id starting from `n`, cache this meta at runtime.
 - Iterate the fields of received type meta, use a `switch` to compare the `field id` to deserialize data